 Meandering from Mexico to Canada, the Pacific Crest Trail connects diverse landscapes, offering a gateway to recreational adventure and a connection with nature.

 The scenic, biological and cultural resources that surround the trail are as much a part of the trail experience as the trail itself.
 We see our role as helping to preserve and manage more than just the tread.
 We believe in the establishment of a special management corridor on public lands that will protect the trail, the surrounding landscape and the Pacific Crest Trail experience.
+Learn more about what we mean by the Trail Experience we are striving to preserve.

 To achieve our goal of protecting, preserving and promoting the trail, we are active in management decisions that may affect the trail and the trail experience.
 PCTA’s Trail Operations department, especially our regional representatives, partake in an immense collaborative effort.
 We work with our partners to improve trail signage, assist with resource management issues, and develop protocols for managing wildfires, amongst many other issues.